maskho/audiotextbooks/content/shapes/content.md

 ::: .reveal(when="tangram-complete")

 The set of these 7 polygons is called a tangram.
 The tangram is an ancient Chinese puzzle invented over 1,000 years ago during the Song Dynasty.
 In Chinese, the puzzle is called 七巧板.
 Pronounced “Chi-Chiao Pan,” this translates to “the seven intriguing pieces.”
 The goal of the puzzle is to use all 7 pieces to form any number of images.
-Below are just some of the shapes you can try to make at the [Tangram](https://mathigon.org/tangram) activity on Mathigon!
+Below are just some of the shapes you can try to make at the [Tangram](https://mathigon.org/tangram) activity on Madras!

     // [TODO]: Image
 {.todo} Coming Soon!